ShareIt-project/DataChannel-polyfill/README.md

 Future work
 -----------
-* Work using SSL (a problem with the certificates?)

 * Detect and allow the coexistence of native and polyfill implementations on the same network (use polyfill if one of the two ends doesn't support native DataChannels)

-* Implement the full API specification and maintain the code over the time